-The time-based scenario orchestration allows the user to launch a series of simulations varying the parameters values using the simulation time as trigger.
+This section provides details regarding openSF time-based scenario orchestration, which allows the user to launch a series of simulations varying the groups of parameters by using the "simulation time" as the trigger.
 The modules may have different execution modes that are triggered by the simulation time, and in each module mode the modules parameters can be initialised with different values.
-An example of a scenario of instrument operational modes is shown in Figure 4-100.
+An example of a scenario of instrument operational modes is shown in Figure 4-96.

-Figure 4-100: Example instrument operational mode scenario
+Figure 4-96: Example instrument operational mode scenario

 The different values of the parameters associated to a given module mode are stored in the module configuration files.
-Every module can have multiple execution modes, and for each mode not only the standard parameters values can be customised, but also additional parameters can be added to the default ones.
+Every module can have multiple execution modes, and for each mode not only the standard parameters values can be customised, but also additional parameters can be added.